thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

 ### Overview

-Before you can create a ThoughtSpot cluster, you need to provision VMs.
-We'll do this on Google Compute Engine, the GCP platform for [creating and running VMs](https).
+Before you can create a ThoughtSpot cluster, you must provision VMs.
+You use the Google Compute Engine (GCP) platform for [creating and running VMs](https).

 The following topics walk you through this process.

+###  Prerequisites

+1. Ensure that **Network Service Tier** is set to **Premium** for all VMs to be used in your ThoughtSpot cluster.
+2. A ThoughtSpot cluster requires 10 Gb/s bandwidth (or better) between any two nodes.
+This must be established before creating a new cluster.

 ###  Create an instance